cschavarro/hello-world/README.md

-# hello-world
-* Example of a Readme
+# Example of a Readme: Hello World
-It's an interesting thing to do!
+* It's an interesting thing to do!